 Item 2 - Material Changes

-Smith, Moore and Co. is required to advise you of any material changes to the Wrap Brochure ("Wrap Brochure") since the most recent issuance on October 21, 2022.
-Since that time, we have made the following material updates:
+Smith, Moore and Co. is required to advise you of any material changes to the Wrap Brochure ("Wrap Brochure") since the most recent issuance on March 29, 2024.
+Since that time, we have not made any material updates.